takahideiwai/Crypto/_episodes/02-rsa.md

 {: .language-bash}

 #### Step 3: Extract the signature from the server’s certificate.
 There is no specific openssl command to extract the signature field.
-However, we can print out all the fields and then copy and paste the signature block into a file (note: if the signature algorithm used in the certificate is not based on RSA, you can find another certificate).
+However, we can print out all the fields and then copy and paste the signature block into a file.
+(**note: if the signature algorithm used in the certificate is not based on RSA, you can find another certificate**).
 ~~~
 $ openssl x509 -in c0.pem -text -noout
 ~~~